IBM-Bluemix-Docs/mass-data-migration/access-interface.md

 After you configure the {{site.data.keyword.mdms_full}} device for Ethernet connectivity, you're ready to access the device user interface so you can interact with the device and begin the data migration process.
 {: shortdesc}

-## Retrieving your device credentials
+## Step 1.
+Retrieve your device credentials
 {: #retrieve-device-credentials}

 When you submit a {{site.data.keyword.mdms_short}} request, the service auto-generates credentials on your behalf that you can use to access the local web UI for the device.